-Doctoral students are expected to participate in a consulting and teaching practicum.
-These are recorded as Independent Studies and require a contract with the advising faculty.
+Doctoral students are required to participate in a teaching practicum.
+The teaching practicum is recorded as Independent Study (EPID 890 or BIOS 890) and requires an independent study contract with the advising faculty.
 The teaching practicum usually occurs in a departmental core course and has to be supervised by a full-time member of the faculty.
 In this setting, doctoral students will serve as junior colleagues to the course instructor, develop and present at least one formal lecture, support all grading, hold office hours, read all materials, and support preparation and posting of class material.
+Students are evaluated using the Teaching Practicum Evaluation Form.